 You will notice that we insist on very clear, affirmative action from you to signify your consent to our processing your personal data when you register with us (especially for any special category data which is always of a sensitive nature).
-We also have a compelling need to process your data in order to fully perform our contractual terms and conditions with our corporate clients and with you as a registrant or applicant.
+We also have a compelling need to process your data in order to fully perform our contractual terms and conditions with our corporate clients and with you as a registrant or applicant (including our contractual terms and conditions of use).
 From time to time we will also process your personal data where we need to comply with other legal obligations - for example connected with any regulatory requests made of us or in the conduct of litigation where we are compelled to assist a Court with a discovery request for our information.

-Carbon does not collect or process any of your personal data unless it is satisfied that there is a legitimate interest established under the terms of Article 6 (2) of the GDPR.
+Carbon does not collect or process any of your personal data unless it is satisfied that there is a legitimate interest established under the terms of the EU GDPR or UK GDPR as appropriate.
 This means that we will continually update and assess our legitimate interests as a recruitment and search business as we have done when producing the latest version of this policy.
-We set out below our most recent assessment of our business needs against the three legal tests designed to satisfy the legitimate interest requirements under Data Protection Law:
+We set out below our most recent assessment of our business needs against the three legal tests designed to satisfy the legitimate interest requirements under relevant data protection law:

 We have completed this most recent assessment by concluding that our legitimate interest is prudently counterbalanced by the constant right of an individual to make a data access, cessation of processing or erasure request to us so that we can stop such processing as and when required.

-You have the following rights, as a result of the latest data protection rules set out in the GDPR, in relation to your personal data:
+You have the following rights, as a result of the latest data protection rules set out in the EU GDPR and UK GDPR as applicable, in relation to your personal data:

 91 Wimpole Street

-We do not sell your personal data to third parties, and we don't share it except as necessary to provide our services.
+We do not sell your personal data to third parties, and we don't share it except as necessary as explained above.

 All other data that we share with third parties will be anonymised and aggregated, but will never identify you or your company.